zarf-dev/proposals/0008-show-manifest-and-values/README.md

 [documentation style guide]: https://docs.zarf.dev/contribute/style-guide/ -->

-Both creators and deployers need a way to view their manifests and values files after Zarf variables are applied.
-Additionally, users need an easier way to view their package definition after it's rendered by Zarf, but before `zarf package create`.
-A rendered package definition has had templating, imports, and flavors applied.

-For creators this will be accomplished through a new parent command `zarf dev inspect`.
-Sub commands will be `definition`, `manifests`, and `values-files`.
-For example, `zarf dev inspect definition [DIRECTORY]`

-For deployers this will be accomplished through changing the command `zarf package inspect [PACKAGE]` to a parent command `zarf package inspect`.
-Sub commands will be `sbom`, `images`, `definition`, `manifests`, and `values-files`.
+The `zarf package inspect` command will become a parent command.
+It will have the five subcommands, `definition`, `sbom`, `images`, `manifests`, and `values-files`.
+Each of the `package inspect` commands will accept an already built package, either local or OCI. `definition` and `images` will also accept a package in the cluster.
+The `zarf dev inspect` parent command will be introduced.
+It will have three subcommands: `definition`, `sbom` and `values-files`.

 ## Motivation